-To compute the aridity index we use Thornthwait method, which is computed from the monthly values of rainfall and evaporation.
+To compute the aridity index, we use Thornthwait method, which is computed from the monthly values of rainfall and evaporation.
 The evaporation is computed empirically from mean monthly air temperature.
 In assessing the effectiveness of rainfall, in terms of water availability relationships between the rainfall and air temperature has been worked out in terms of moisture indices.
-The aridity index values above 350 which shaded in blue were show wet condition. deep green wet and Light green to yellow value indicates humid to semi humid and pink to red values show semi dry to dry condition.
+The aridity index values above 350 which shaded in Blue green very wet and 128 were show wet condition.
+Light green humid, yellow sub- humid and red values show dry condition.